DanielLosada/Transformers---Lyrics-Generator/README.md

   And put a new face on the story
   ```

-  As we can see, the model performs similar to the fist experiment.
-We can easily see the change of style and topics depending on the artist requested even though the input prompt it's the same.
-The model went from the 'egotrip' and tough vocabulary from The Notorious B.I.G., to a heartbroken Justin Bieber.
-However, we note that there is still quite a bit of room for improvement in terms of coherence of the lyrics.
-We expected the results to be better in that sense.
-The main issue is the lack of computational resources to increase the dataset and/or further fine-tune the parameters.
+  As observed, the model in this experiment demonstrates similar performance to the first experiment.
+It successfully captures the change in style and topics based on the requested artist, even when using the same input prompt.
+For example, the model transitions from the 'egotrip' and tough vocabulary of The Notorious B.I.G. to the heartbroken themes commonly associated with Justin Bieber.
+However, it is important to note that there is still room for improvement in terms of coherence in the generated lyrics.
+We had expected better results in this aspect, but limitations in computational resources prevented further fine-tuning of the model parameters or expanding the dataset.

   Conclusions:

-  The model is big enough to fit multiple artist at the same time and is able to understand the conditioned prompt.
-To see more generations with another input go to the W&B report.
+  In conclusion, the model's capacity to accommodate multiple artists simultaneously and understand conditioned prompts is evident.
+To explore additional generations with different inputs, we recommend referring to the W&B report for more details and examples.

   W&B link: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Multiple-artists-generated-lyrics-prompt-I-will---Vmlldzo0OTEyNjgw?accessToken=lnb3rb377mkatl0g5xk76ral4a4w7wk03wclk4dsvcvmxnmdg718hlqknmohwrs1

   Link to W&B training report: https://api.wandb.ai/links/upcproject/zzppte9f